Gibberlings3/CowledMenace/README.md

 This Modification is unofficial Fan Content permitted under the Fan Content Policy.
 Not approved/endorsed by Wizards.
 Portions of the materials used are property of Wizards of the Coast. ©Wizards of the Coast LLC.
 This mod is also not developed, supported, or endorsed by BioWare, Black Isle Studios, Interplay Entertainment Corp., Overhaul Games or Beamdog.
 All other trademarks and copyrights are property of their respective owners.

 ## Version History

+1.0.0 -- First official release out of Beta

+- Fixed Baldur's Gate Twisted Rune encounter not switching to enemy status in certain cheese situations where dialog couldn't happen.
+Fixed the same encounter not having any dialog in the beginning with SCS installed.
+- Fixed a bug where you could endlessly repeat the last part of the quest to get massive amounts of experience when certain conditions were met.
+- Evil players should have a proper (although still only partially satisfying) conclusion to the quest now.
+- Improved Twisted Rune AI slightly compared to vanilla (they won't wait around in corner)
+- Fixed a bug with the Twisted Rune ambush in the Guarded Compound not happening all the time.
+(If you have cleared the Twisted Rune enclave, they're still not gonna show though, that's intended)
+- Fixed various weird behaviors with map region triggers.

 0.2.1 BETA -- Adapted for G3 compatibility, added Linux and MacOs support.